iammrjude/staking_pool/README.md

-# staking_pool
+# STAKING POOL

-STAKING POOL: Allows Liquidity Providers to stake LP tokens in the Pool and receive new tokens as Reward
+Allows Liquidity Providers to stake LP tokens in the Pool and receive new tokens as Reward